ravishankar324/FDA-Drug-Adverse-events-ETL-Project/README.md

 > ### Checkout [how_to_run.docx](https://github.com/ravishankar324/FDA-Drug-Adverse-events-ETL-Project/blob/master/How_To_Run.docx) file for detailed steps to run this project.

 > ### Checkout [S3 URI.txt](https://github.com/ravishankar324/FDA-Drug-Adverse-events-ETL-Project/blob/master/S3%20URI.txt) to get URI's for raw and transformed data.

+## Contribution
+Contributions are welcome!
+Please open an issue or submit a pull request with any improvements.